Speller release procedure

 - MAJOR version = incompatible changes, and going from beta to release (from

-- make sure that the new version is also recorded in
+- Make sure that the new version is also recorded in

-manifest.toml, either by editing manually, or by runningmakeafter changingconfigure.ac - commit the changes in both
+manifest.toml, either by editing manually, or (the safer option) by runningmakeafter changingconfigure.ac( both these files are found inlang-xxx, xxx being the iso code of your language). - Go to Tower and commit the changes to both

-configure.acandmanifest.toml - create a new GIT tag for the release, using the following pattern:
+configure.acandmanifest.tomlin one common commit, but do not push yet - create a new GIT tag for the release, as follows::

 - check for non-nightly pushes of the released language in this channel: https://giella.zulipchat.com/#narrow/stream/124606-github/topic/pahkat.2Euit.2Eno-index.20.2F.20main